Neil Druckmann: Personal life

 Druckmann resides with his children in Santa Monica, California, where he bought a property in 2019; his house was styled by designer Kim Gordon.
-He and his wife, Maya, began dating while he was studying his undergraduate degree.
-He became a father during the development of The Last of Us, and has said that his daughter was a "huge inspiration" to him when writing the game.
-He found that the birth of his daughter reinforced his ideas about family, as he realized he would "do anything" for her.
+Druckmann became a father during the development of The Last of Us, and has said his daughter was a "huge inspiration" to him when writing the game.
+He found her birth reinforced his ideas about family as he realized he would "do anything" for her.
+Druckmann's son was born around 2014; he was around the same age as Sam in the fifth episode of The Last of Us when it aired in 2023, making its events more emotional for Druckmann.
+In his spare time, Druckmann plays the guitar and joins his children in playing video games such as Animal Crossing and Pokémon.

 Druckmann has a dent in his skull from being accidentally struck in the head with a golf club by a friend at the age of 16, which required 30 stitches.
 On his first day as director on The Last of Us, he suffered from headaches and began seeing double; he discovered the following day that he required emergency eye surgery, as an infection threatened the vision in his left eye.

-Druckmann holds American citizenship, having voted and promoted voting in the 2016 presidential election, 2018 midterm elections, 2020 primary elections, and 2020 presidential election.
-In his spare time, he plays the guitar and joins his children in playing video games such as Animal Crossing and Pokémon.
 During production of The Last of Us Part II, he practiced intermittent fasting, which is referenced in one of the game's collectible cards.
+Early in pre-production on the television adaptation of The Last of Us, Druckmann and Mazin agreed to get matching tattoos of Ellie's switchblade if the series was successful; Mazin got his tattoo in February 2023, followed by Druckmann in March.

+Druckmann speaks Hebrew and English, though says his "Hebrew isn't that good".
+He holds American citizenship, having voted and promoted voting in the 2016 presidential election, 2018 midterm elections, 2020 primary elections, and 2020 presidential election.
+Druckmann donated US$10,000 to NARAL Pro-Choice America following the decision of Dobbs v.
+Jackson Women's Health Organization in June 2022, and US$2,500 each to both Israeli and Palestinian emergency response teams during the Gaza war in October 2023.